zingerzinger/tsoft-test-task/README.md

-Test task for TSOFT (Saint-Peterburg) May 2023
+Test task for TSOFT (Saint-Petersburg) May 2023
 -----------------------------------------------

 Task: <br />